J-Coke/plantApp/README.md

 # Rooting For You
 Rooting For You is a React Native mobile application we developed for our final project at Northcoders.
+A presentaion of the app can be viewed here: https://www.youtube.com/watch?v=ArS2hWDRg6M
 ## About

-The idea came from a research study that shows that a wide variety of healthy fibres was key to maintaining a good microbiome, which plays a fundament role in our health and wellbeing.
+The idea came from a research study that shows that a wide variety of healthy fibres was key to maintaining a good microbiome, which plays a fundamental role in our health and wellbeing.
 The study shows that eating at least 30 different plant fibres a week is one of the best ways to improve your microbiome health.
 Please click [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5954204/) for more information on the study.

 So we wanted to create an app that would allow users to easily track the variety of plants they were eating during a week.
 However, we didn't want to create another calorie counting app that encouraged restriction.
 We wanted to promote healthier eating in a fun and engaging way, that rewards users for their progress.